-The tables below set forth the beneficial ownership information of our common stock as of March 31, 2017 for:
+The tables below set forth the beneficial ownership information of our common stock as of April 2, 2018 for:

-- each of our named executive officers; - each of our directors; - all of our executive officers and directors as a group; and - each person known to us to be the beneficial owner of more than 5% of our shares of common stock.
+- each of our named executive officers: - each of our directors; - all of our executive officers and directors as a group; - each person known to us to be the beneficial owner of more than 5% of our shares of common stock.

-Unless otherwise noted below, the address of the persons and entities listed on the table is c/o Chuy's Holdings, Inc., 1623 Toomey Rd., Austin, Texas 78704.
+Unless otherwise noted below, the address of the persons and entities listed in the table below is c/o Chuy's Holdings, Inc., 1623 Toomey Rd., Austin, Texas 78704.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 Except as indicated by the footnotes below, we believe, based on the information furnished to us, that the persons and entities named in the table below have sole voting and investment power with respect to all shares of common stock reflected as beneficially owned, subject to applicable community property laws.

-Beneficial ownership and percentage of beneficial ownership is based on 16,895,025 shares of our common stock outstanding at March 31, 2017.
-Shares of common stock subject to options or restricted stock units that a person has a right to acquire or receive within 60 days of March 31, 2017 are deemed to be outstanding and beneficially owned by the person holding the options or restricted stock units for the purpose of computing the percentage of beneficial ownership of that person and any group of which that person is a member, but are not deemed outstanding for the purpose of computing the percentage of beneficial ownership for any other person.
+Beneficial ownership and percentage of beneficial ownership is based on 16,925,099 shares of our common stock outstanding at April 2, 2018.
+Shares of common stock subject to options or restricted stock units that a person has a right to acquire or receive within 60 days of April 2, 2018 are deemed to be outstanding and beneficially owned by the person holding the options or restricted stock units for the purpose of computing the percentage of beneficial ownership of that person and any group of which that person is a member, but are not deemed outstanding for the purpose of computing the percentage of beneficial ownership for any other person.